Corn On The Cob

 Step-by-Step Cooking Process

-- Remove the corn from the pot using tongs.
+9. Remove the corn from the grill or pot and let it cool slightly.

 Alternative Ingredients